francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 it works with both remove and filter.
 It can be used with any predicate function, so it also works with take-while and drop-while (yes, there are use cases).

 Let's apply a filter to the keys.
-For the sake of discussion, we'll use `#{"a" "b"}`
+For the sake of discussion, we'll use `#{"a" "b"}` as a predicate.

 	user=>(keys-pred filter #{"a" "b"} abc123)
 	{"a" 1 "b" 2}